 While instantly killing the residents, the super-heated pyroclastic flow ensured that the buildings and their contents would remain intact, making Herculaneum such a fascinating place to visit.

-As well as the upper level of buildings (which were destroyed at Pompeii), objects such as furniture, statues, painted walls and tiles, jewelry, textiles, and even items of food managed to survive at Herculaneum.
+As well as the upper level of buildings (which were destroyed at Pompeii), objects such as furniture, statues, painted walls and tiles, jewelry, textiles, and even items of food managed to survive at the Herculaneum.

 A visit to the site of Herculaneum provides you with the opportunity to explore the homes and businesses of the people who lived there some 2,000 years ago.

-16 - ETRUSCAN NECROPOLIS IN CERVETERI: A must-visit Italian landmark nearby Rome
+20. ETRUSCAN NECROPOLIS IN CERVETERI: A must-visit Italian landmark nearby Rome

 Although somehow eclipsed by the presence of nearby Rome, the massive Etruscan Necropolis of Cerveteri should be on your list of historical landmarks to see in Italy.

-The Etruscans placed crucial importance on the journey of the soul after death, which is why they built such extensive and structured cities of the dead.
+The Etruscans inhabited and civilized central Italy centuries before the Romans and were later conquered and subjugated by them.
+It placed crucial importance on the journey of the soul after death, which is why they built such extensive and structured cities of the dead.

 Cerveteri, a few kilometers from the Tyrrhenian Sea, is the most spectacular necropolis in Italy from an architectural point of view.
 It takes a whole day to explore it properly.